bbest/adv-gis-topics/wk5/leaflet.md

 Next, let's customize the symbology so the points are green tree markers and polygons are orange.
 We're using the [Leaflet.awesome-markers](https://github.com/lvoogdt/Leaflet.awesome-markers) which enables you to use any of the nifty icons from [Font-Awesome](http://fortawesome.github.io/Font-Awesome/icons/).

-Replece the lines above for adding geojson points and polygons with these:
+Replace the lines above for adding geojson points and polygons with these:

 ```html
 // create tree marker